One of Metro Vancouver’s largest Remembrance Day ceremonies usually takes place at the Royal Westminster Regiment Armouries on November 11th.

-The ceremonies begin indoors at the Armouries and are then followed by a parade and more ceremonies in front of New Westminster’s City Hall.
+In years when there isn’t a global pandemic, the ceremonies begin indoors at the Armouries and are then followed by a parade and more ceremonies in front of New Westminster’s City Hall.

 November 11th in New Westminster

-New Westminster’s Remembrance Day ceremonies are one of the few large ones that take place indoors, which is great on rainy days.
+New Westminster’s Remembrance Day ceremonies are one of the few large ones that typically take place indoors, which is great on rainy days.
 The Armoury is a big place, but it does fill up and in some years not everyone can get in.

 City of New Westminster Ceremonies

-The city’s Remembrance Day ceremony starts at 10:30 am with a procession along Sixth Street to City Hall.
+In a typical year (which 2020 is not), the city’s Remembrance Day ceremony starts at 10:30 am with a procession along Sixth Street to City Hall.
 (The parade is actually a continuation of the event from the Armoury where the first group simply joins the second.)
 It’s here that the Mayor and other dignitaries speak, the two minutes of silence takes place and wreathes are laid at the Cenotaph.

 The New Westminster Ceremonies

-With the first event in New Westminster, the doors to the Armoury close at 9:45 am and the ceremonies begin shortly thereafter.
+In years when the live in-person ceremonies take place, with the first event in New Westminster, the doors to the Armoury close at 9:45 am and the ceremonies begin shortly thereafter.
 Consequently, participants are asked to be inside and getting settled by around 9:30.

 Apart from starting indoors, the ceremonies in New Westminster are similar to those at Remembrance Day events in other communities.
 There is a band, lots of folk in uniform, a prayer and a solemn speech or two.